 But beware, slackers!
 Ripe elderberries are sweet — sweet enough that the deer like them very much.
 We saw a lot of nibbled-off spots on the bushes we picked from.
 By September I suspect the only remaining elderberries will be too high for the deer to get; and then you need to worry about birds.

-Turns out taking elderberries off their stems isn’t so hard after all.
+Once you get your elderberries you need to take the berries off the stem, which can take some time.
+This is the least fun part of dealing with elderberries, but it needs to be done: The stems and leaves of the plant are toxic, and definitely bitter.
 You need to be patient and have a light hand, however, as the berries are fragile.
 Work with small portions of each cluster at a time, and gently rake your half-open hand over the berries, letting them fall into a bowl set beneath you.

 Again, let me stress the word “gentle.”
 Unripe berries hold onto the stem, ripe ones fall off easily.
 And you don’t want to eat unripe berries.